JoshDavies/CV/README.md

 Responsible for maintaining a diverse portfolio of private residential properties in London.
 Acting as the central point of contact for 14 sites with a total of 495 units.
 (Managing communal structures & areas not individual apartments).

 **Problem Solving:**
-✅ Drawing on knowledge of each unique property; it's layout, history and residents, to anticipate issues a contractor may encounter onsite.
+✅ Drawing on knowledge of each unique property; it's layout, history & residents to anticipate issues a contractor may encounter onsite.
 Ensuring instructions are clear and that sufficient site access has been arranged between multiple parties.
-✅ Making decisions regarding the cost effectiveness of a short or long term resolution.
+✅ Making decisions regarding the cost effectiveness of a short or long term solution.

 **Communication:**
 ✅ Advising leaseholders on their account finances, lease contract or building insurance.